 You want to be that diamond!

-Now, telling us your project budget isn’t the only way to do this.
-But yet again, it’s another thing that goes towards building trust and transparency from the outset.
+Now, telling an agency your project budget isn’t the only way to do this.
+But it’s another thing that you can do to build trust and transparency from the outset.

 Nobody wants their time wasted.

-You have a 30 minute to 1 hour call with a design agency.
+Imagine that you have a 1 hour call with a design agency.
 And then you send the brief.
 With no budget information.

-Your agency reads through it, and comes back with a proposal.
+Your design agency reads through it, and comes back with a proposal.